 The Revenant: Inside the toughest film and TV shoots ever

-Recently, the news of a battle scene from the next season of Game of Thrones taking a staggering 55 consecutive nights to shoot set fans’ wildest fantasies free.
-But besides an almost painful tingle of anticipation, this news can serve as an epic reminder that the magic and authenticity of films actually stems from very human labor and sacrifices.
+The battle scenes from season eight of Game of Thrones took a staggering 55 consecutive nights to shoot and to fans’ great excitement will be broadcast very soon.
+Aside from the nearly unbearable anticipation, it serves as an epic reminder that the magic and authenticity of films and TV shows actually stems from very human labor and sacrifices.

-Nobody is comparing acting to firefighting, but behind all that glamour there’s still good old-fashioned hard work (as well as some downright weird and nasty stuff) which no amount of special effects or shortcuts could replicate.
+Nobody is comparing acting to firefighting, but behind all that glamor there’s still good old-fashioned hard work (as well as some downright weird and nasty stuff) which no amount of special effects or shortcuts can replicate.

-The series’ assistant director for 20 episodes – Jonathan Quinlan – expressed his gratitude and admiration for the crew through an evocative message that was posted on Instagram for a short while.
+The series’s assistant director for 20 episodes, Jonathan Quinlan, expressed his gratitude and admiration for the crew through an evocative message that was posted on Instagram.
 Its caption was almost as reverberating as the show itself: “Says it all.
 55 consecutive nights.
 11 weeks.
 3 locations.
 You’ll never again see anything like it.”

 All the snow and outward sense of freezing cold in many of the battles are not the result of CGI or good acting, in that particular case.
 The epic battle scenes in Game of Thrones that take place in the North are actually shot in extremely severe conditions.